 Shampooing your hair every day is not recommendable.
 A good rinse in cold or lukewarm water will do the trick on days where you don’t use shampoo.

-6. Overnight Hair Treatment
+6. Tried an Overnight Hair Treatment?

 8. Sun Protection